toelt-llc/UNIPA-oranges/README.md

 Contains code to train a YOLO or RT-DETR model on YOLO data or `FINAL_SUBIMAGES`.

 ## `roboflow_api.ipynb`
 How to download unannotated images from Roboflow on your computer.
+This file is useful in case files (from several folders that have been subsequently deleted e.g.) have been uploaded but not annotated and it would be useful to recover them.

 ## `labelstudio.md`
 How to use Label-studio from A to Z in order to facilitate the annotation of a new dataset.